phelps-sg/llm-cooperation/llm-cooperation.md

 alignment community.
-While LLMs, such as GPT-3, are trained primarily for next-token prediction and not explicitly designed to have intrinsic goals, several researchers have posited that these models can exhibit goal-like behavior through higher-level abstractions and zero-shot learning (Bostrom, 2014; Evans et al., 2020).
+While LLMs, such as GPT-3, are trained primarily for next-token prediction and not explicitly designed to have intrinsic goals, several researchers have posited that these models can exhibit goal-like behavior through higher-level abstractions and zero-shot learning.

-Reinforcement learning (RL) has been widely studied as a method for training AI agents to learn goal-directed behavior (Sutton & Barto, 2018).
-Though LLMs like GPT-3 are not directly trained using RL, recent studies suggest that they might acquire RL-like mechanisms through zero-shot learning, allowing them to perform downstream tasks (Cohen et al., 2021).
+Reinforcement learning (RL) has been widely studied as a method for training AI agents to learn goal-directed behavior.
+Though LLMs like GPT-3 are not directly trained using RL to adapt their responses in an online manner, recent studies suggest that they might acquire RL-like mechanisms through zero-shot learning, allowing them to perform downstream tasks such as solving n-armed bandit problems.
 This capacity for adaptation raises the possibility that LLMs could exhibit goal-like behaviors without explicit instruction.

-The default behavior of AI assistants like GPT-3 has been noted to differ from that of specific simulacra instantiated by user prompts (e.g., "You are a ruthless equities trader").
+The default "helpful assistant" behavior of AI chatbots such as GPT-3 has been noted to differ from that of specific simulacra instantiated by user prompts (e.g., "You are a ruthless equities trader").
 Researchers have argued that the prompt itself plays a crucial role in shaping the emergent goals of the instantiated simulacrum.

 ## Methods